 Coffee grounds will reputedly help with vegetable yields but some research contests this; gardeners should do their own experiments.

 I confess when I joined Reko Hilton[3] nearly a year ago I was initially miffed.
 I believe I’m justly proud of our green home but I found myself surrounded by market gardeners who simply did it even better.
-Each has their own little secrets that have brought them success.
+Each has his or her own little secrets that have brought them success.

-Most are happy to share the joys that emerge from their organic gardens, and I found myself on a big learning curve.
-The free range chickens were more tender than mine, though the egg-yolks not more yellow, the cauli heads were three times the size of mine, and I’ve never managed to grow garlic successfully.
+Most are happy to share the joys that emerge from their organic gardens; I found myself on a big learning curve.
+The free range chickens were more tender than mine, though the egg-yolks not as yellow, the cauli heads were three times the size of mine and I’ve never managed to grow garlic successfully.

 Coffee grounds turned out to be one of those little secrets.
 I have never seen veggies like that before.
-So I started tossing our own grounds on the potatoes, together with ash from the woodstove.
+So I started tossing our own on the potatoes plants, together with ash from the woodstove.

 I should have asked for more information; my guru says it’s quite acidic and she rather puts the coffee grounds on the compost heap.
 The wood-ash has an alkaline nature, balancing the pH.